amanda-hayes/99-bottles/first_express_homework.md

 <hr>

 ### Submission Guidelines
-- Submit your homework via your github fork (to the remote fork) and please don't forget to fill out this [Google Form](https://docs.google.com/forms/u/1/d/e/1FAIpQLSfUPnan89JtgRPEbK7GK2yXfUG18y5zzq3szuiXsQ6Md_Julw/viewform)!
+- Submit your homework via your github fork (to the remote fork) and don't forget to make an issue!

 <hr>